8 Pancreatic Cancer Symptoms You’ve Probably Been Ignoring

-“Jaundice is one of the clearest signs of pancreatic cancer,” says Christopher DiMaio, MD, a gastroenterologist at The Mount Sinai Hospital in New York City.
+“Jaundice is one of the clearest symptoms of pancreatic cancer,” says Christopher DiMaio, MD, a gastroenterologist at The Mount Sinai Hospital in New York City.
 “Often, patients feel fine until one day a friend notices their eyes look yellow, then they go to the doctor and find they have advanced pancreatic cancer.”
 Cancers that start near the head of the pancreas can block the bile duct, preventing bile from reaching the intestines, where it helps break down fats and eventually leaves the body in the stool.
 This bile builds up and causes jaundice, which is yellowing of the skin or eyes.
 One of the other pancreatic cancer symptoms?
 It can also cause your skin to itch, according to the American Cancer Society.
 These are other cancer symptoms women should never ignore and cancer signs men should never ignore.

-If your urine starts to look dark (brown or rust colored) this could be a sign of pancreatic cancer.
+If your urine starts to look dark (brown or rust colored), this may be one of the pancreatic cancer symptoms you should notice.
 As bilirubin, a substance made by the liver that partly makes up bile, builds up in the blood, urine darkens.
-Here's what other urine changes can say about your health.
-Clay-colored or greasy stools can also signal a problem, which could be caused by cancer blocking the bile duct, says Dr. DiMaio.
+Clay-colored or greasy stools can also be symptoms of pancreatic cancer, as they can be caused by cancer blocking the bile duct, says Dr. DiMaio.

-Cancer pressing on the far end of the stomach can cause a partial blockage, making it hard for food to get through; this can cause nausea, vomiting, and pain that tends to be worse after eating, according to the American Cancer Society.
+Cancer pressing on the far end of the stomach can cause a partial blockage, making it hard for food to get through.
+According to the American Cancer Society, this can cause nausea, vomiting, and pain that tends to be worse after eating.
+All of these things, therefore, could be symptoms of pancreatic cancer.
+As far as what not to believe when it comes to cancer, here are the rampant cancer myths that need to die.

 “Unexplained or chronic pancreatitis can be caused by a small tumor on the pancreas,” says Dr. DiMaio.
 Though pancreatitis is more commonly caused by gallstones, new medications, or alcohol abuse, if you develop the condition and don’t have any of those risk factors, it could be something more serious, he says.

 If your mouth is a mess of bad breath, inflamed gums, or loose teeth, it could be more than bad hygiene.
 “Pancreatic cancer patients are known to be susceptible to gum disease, cavities, and poor oral health in general,” according to researchers from NYU Langone Medical Center, who conducted a study examining mouth bacteria of pancreatic cancer patients versus people without.
 They found that the presence of the same bacteria that has been tied to dental diseases like periodontitis (inflammation of the gums) put participants at a 59 percent greater risk of developing pancreatic cancer than those whose mouths didn’t contain the bacteria.
-Here's what else your teeth and mouth can reveal about your health.
+Here are 10 other illnesses dentists find first.

-You’ve recently been diagnosed with type 2 diabetesiStock/Mark Hatfield
+You’ve recently been diagnosed with type 2 diabetes

-If you suddenly have little to no appetite, or if you’re losing weight without changing your diet or exercise regimen, see your doctor; this is a common sign of pancreatic cancer, says Dr. DiMaio.
+If you suddenly have little to no appetite, or if you’re losing weight without changing your diet or exercise regimen, see your doctor; these are some of the common pancreatic cancer symptoms, says Dr. DiMaio.
 Now, find out what oncologists do every day to avoid cancer.